maniaplanet/documentation/maniascript/tuto/your-first-script.md

     }
 ```

 In this example you can see how works the ManiaScript in the Manialink.
 Once you've written your ManiaLink you can start writting your script between the tag `<script><!-- //code --></script>`.
-In this portion of code you can use the ManiaScript present into the `CSmMIScriptIngame`, `CMlControl` and `CMlPage` classes.
+In this portion of code you can use the ManiaScript present in the `CSmMIScriptIngame`, `CMlControl` and `CMlPage` classes.

 Note that you can check several events like the different sort of clicks of the mouse on the elements (like Quad, Label, Gauge, etc).